Ausar Thompson: Detroit Pistons (2023–present)

 The Detroit Pistons selected Thompson with the fifth overall pick in the 2023 NBA draft, one pick behind his twin brother Amen.
 They were the first brothers in NBA draft history to be selected in the top five in the same year.
 On October 25, 2023, Thompson made his NBA regular-season debut, putting up four points, seven rebounds, three assists and five blocks in a 103–102 loss to the Miami Heat.
 Thompson also became the youngest player in NBA history to put up at least five blocks in an NBA debut, at 20 years old and 269 days.
 Thompson was a part of the roster that lost an NBA record-high 28 straight games in the 2023–24 season.
 He played in 63 games (38 starts) during his rookie season, averaging 8.8 points, 6.4 rebounds and 1.9 assists.
 On March 20, 2024, Thompson was shut down for the season after being treated for a blood clot.
 In 2025 he played in the playoffs for the first time.

+During the 2025–26 NBA season, Thompson enjoyed a more regular starting role with the Pistons.
+He finished the season as the NBA leader in steals and came 3rd in Defensive Player of the Year award voting while also earning himself an NBA All-Defensive First Team selection.